The Only Show in Town

 After that, I started publishing explanations online.
 The Toy Maker’s Model and how it operated.
 The puppets and their red veils.
 The Opera Glasses and their purpose.
 What it meant to escape.

-Everything was there in the story, but I had to extract it, expand it, explain it, and hopefully test it.
+Everything was there in the story, but I had to extract it, expand it, explain it, and test it.
 A lab notebook was where I developed the thinking.
 The blog posts came from that.

 I eventually published a book called Principles of Natural Reality.